VTTAssets/vtta-dndbeyond/README.md

 - **Save all entities, overwrite existing ones** - Imported entities will be saved to their designated compendium, which you will set below.
 Existing entries will be updated/ overwritten.
 Great if you want to import all your stuff into Foundry
 - **Save new entities only, do not overwrite existing ones** - Import only entities currently not available in the compendiums
-- **Replace only default icons** - The icon will be replaced only if the current icon is the default icon (mystery man)
 - **Do not save the entities at** all - Just do nothing.
 If you choose this, you do not need to set the compendium entries below

 # Item compendium, Spell compendium and Monster compendium